-F.

-E. Traditional Community Solar
+F. Traditional Community Solar

 Community solar subscriptions occur at the utility account level.
 A single utility account may have multiple subscriptions to different community solar projects.
-Details of Additional requirements applicable to community solar subscription requirements are determined by subscriptions may be outlined in applicable utility tariffs.
+Additional requirements applicable to community solar subscriptions may be outlined in applicable utility tariffs.